KarnesTH/karncrypt/README.md

-# Password Manager
+# 🔐 KarnCrypt

-A secure, offline password manager built with Rust.
+A secure, offline password manager built with Rust, Tauri and Leptos.

-## About
+## 🎯 About

-This application allows you to securely store and manage your passwords locally on your device.
+KarnCrypt allows you to securely manage your passwords locally on your device.
 All data is stored offline with strong encryption.

-## Features
+## ✨ Features

 - 🔒 Secure password storage
-- 🔑 Password generator
+- 🎲 Password generator
-- 💾 Completely offline
+- 💾 Completely offline usage
-- 📱 Cross-platform support (Windows, macOS, Linux)
+- 🖥️ Cross-platform support (Windows, macOS, Linux)
+- 🛡️ Encrypted local database
+- 🔐 Master password protection

-## Current State
+## 🚀 Current State

 The application is in active development.
 The core functionality is complete and usable:
-- Password management (add, edit, delete)
+- ✅ Password management (add, edit, delete)
-- Password generation
+- ✅ Password generation
-- Secure local storage
+- ✅ Secure local storage
-- Master password protection
+- ✅ Master password protection

-## Planned Features

-- 💾 Backup & Export/Import system
+- ✅ Backup & Export/Import system

+## 📝 Planned Features

-- ⚙️ Settings panel
+- ⚙️ Settings menu
 - 🏥 Password health check
 - 🔄 Auto-updates
-- 🌈 Theming support
+- 🎨 Theme support
 - 🌍 Multi-language support (currently German only)

-## Note
+## 📢 Note

 The current user interface is only available in German.

-## License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---
+Developed with 💜 by KarnesTH